bixb922/crank-organ/doc-software/README.md

 # 22. Testing

 Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes and enhancements.
 I have tried and tested all options under many circumstances.
-If I see a glitch or bug, I'd like to correct those as soon as possible.
+If you find a glitch or bug, I'd like to correct those as soon as possible.
 Please report problems as Github issue or discussion on this repository.

 # 23. Troubleshooting